carolsworld/NX_TSC/README.md

 - Visual correlation with attack windows shows effective scoring and detection during simulated PowerShell-based LOTL attacks.

 ## LLM Support for Analysis (Experimental)
-- To support human-in-the-loop industrial analysis, we also experimented with using **Large Language Models (LLMs)** (e.g., Gemini) to summarise 1-minute fused anomaly logs.
+- To support human-in-the-loop analysis in industrial settings, we explored the use of **Large Language Models (LLMs)** , Gemini 2.5, to automatically summarise minute-by-minute fused anomaly logs.
-- The following screenshots illustrate how Gemini LLM interpreted the fused anomaly logs collected during the attack simulation.
+- Below are examples of Gemini's output, offering natural language descriptions of anomalous host and OT behaviour:

 ![Gemini Summary 1](gemini_1.png)
 ![Gemini Summary 2](gemini_2.png)